-San Bruno Pipeline Explosion.
+San Bruno Pipeline Rupture.

 The San Bruno pipeline disaster occurred when a natural gas pipeline owned by PG&E exploded into flames in a neighborhood just west of the San Francisco Airport.
 The failed section of the pipeline is shown below.
 The devastation was immense—almost 50 homes were destroyed, and nine fatalities resulted.
 The image on the first page of this brochure reveals only a portion of this damage.

 BEAR inspected the failure and identified its cause as defective welds in the pipeline.
 The intensive pressure in the line, and the increasing demand for energy from San Bruno’s expanding user base lead to this failure.
 BEAR's laboratory is fully equipped with specialized machinery and knowledge to test pipelines for its material properties, the types of stresses it undergoes, and strains inside of pipelines.